 Arguments passed on to

-One of:
+discrete_scalebreaksOne of:

-One of:
+limitsOne of:

-to use the default scale valuesA character vector that defines possible values of the scale and their order
+NULLto use the default scale valuesA character vector that defines possible values of the scale and their order

 A function that accepts the existing (automatic) values and returns new ones.
 Also accepts rlang lambda function notation.

-Should unused factor levels be omitted from the scale?
+dropShould unused factor levels be omitted from the scale?
 The default,

-Unlike continuous scales, discrete scales can easily show missing values, and do so by default.
+TRUE, uses the levels that appear in the data;FALSEincludes the levels in the factor.
+Please note that to display every level in a legend, the layer should useshow.legend = TRUE.na.translateUnlike continuous scales, discrete scales can easily show missing values, and do so by default.
 If you want to remove missing values from a discrete scale, specify

-na.translate = FALSE
+na.translate = FALSE.na.valueIf

-, what aesthetic value should the missing values be displayed as?
-Does not apply to position scales whereNA
+na.translate = TRUE, what aesthetic value should the missing values be displayed as?
+Does not apply to position scales whereNAis always placed at the far right.aestheticsThe names of the aesthetics that this scale works with.

-One of:
+minor_breaksOne of:

-for the default breaks (none for discrete, one minor break between each major break for continuous)A numeric vector of positions
+NULLfor no minor breakswaiver()for the default breaks (none for discrete, one minor break between each major break for continuous)A numeric vector of positions

 A function that given the limits returns a vector of minor breaks.
 Also accepts rlang lambda function notation.
 When the function has two arguments, it will be given the limits and major break positions.

-One of the options below.
+labelsOne of the options below.
 Please note that when

-for the default labels computed by the transformation objectA character vector giving labels (must be same length as
+labelsis a vector, it is highly recommended to also set thebreaksargument as a vector to protect against unintended mismatches.NULLfor no labelswaiver()for the default labels computed by the transformation objectA character vector giving labels (must be same length as

-)An expression vector (must be the same length as breaks).
+breaks)An expression vector (must be the same length as breaks).
 See ?plotmath for details.

 A function that takes the breaks as input and returns labels as output.
 Also accepts rlang lambda function notation.

-The super class to use for the constructed scale
+callused to construct the scale for reporting messages.superThe super class to use for the constructed scale

 - expand